 - the extent of disability protections.

-Free Disability Discrimination Consultation
+Free Disability Discrimination Lawyers Consultation in NYC

 Under the 2008 amendments to the ADA, disability is defined as a condition that substantially limits one or more major life activities.
 The law lists specific examples of major life activities, including caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating and working.
 The law also lists major bodily functions that are deemed major life activities, including, but not limited to, functions of the immune system; normal cell growth; and digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions.
 If an employee or job applicant is limited in regard to the performance of a major life activity, that person is disabled.